mattva01/schooltool/src/schooltool/help/README.txt

   >>> from zope.app.testing import setup
   >>> setup.setUpTraversal()

-The helplink is instantiated with the typical content provider API:
+The help link is instantiated with the typical content provider API:

   >>> from schooltool.help import browser
   >>> helplink = browser.HelpLink(person, request, view)